MohamedHasin/Digital-Image-Processing-Assignment-1/README.md

 - Use simpler comments and make the code more neat
 - The overlayed “talking.mp4” video can be positioned better
 - The borders of the overlayed “talking.mp4” video can be thinner
+- All the processed videos can be added into a new folder instead of creating new files and overloading the existing directory

 Other: